CruGlobal/cru-ansible-modules/README.md

 ```

-### lsnr_up
+### lsnr_up - listener up

-Module to wait for a database to register with the local listener.
+Module monitors listener control status waiting for a database to register with the local listener.
 Used when cloning a database after startup nomount command is issued.
-Slows playbook execution down so the following tasks don't fail because the database isn't ready.
+This module slows playbook execution down
+so the following tasks don't fail because the database isn't ready.

 ```
   Call from Ansible playbook: